-Upgrade your photo game from amateur to pro with our 16 top photography tips
+Upgrade your photo game from amateur to pro with our 17 top photography tips

-The Rule of Thirds, Sunny 16, and always shooting in RAW.
-The books are full of photography tips — some essential, others downright constrictive.
-But the photography tricks that border on life-changing often aren’t the ones picked up in books and blogs, but from years of shooting and trial and error.
+The Rule of Thirds.
+Sunny 16.
+Always shoot in RAW.
+The books are full of photography tips, some essential, others downright constrictive.
+But the photography tricks that border on life-changing often aren’t the ones picked up in books and blogs but from years of shooting and trial and error.

 To get the most effective pointers, we went directly to the folks who use them day-in and day-out: professional working photographers.
 Most pros like to assemble a field kit that includes some basic supplies and accessories that they always bring with them on location.
 And most remember where they came from, along with the little tricks that took them up the skill ladder.

 We spoke with three pros — Caio Guatelli, Adrian Henson, and Scott Mead — to share their tried-and-true tips and a quick breakdown of the inexpensive gear they’ve used the most over the years.
-In addition, we added some of our own tried-and-true tips into the mix.
+In addition, we added some of our own tips to the mix, lessons we’ve learned from years behind the lens.

-The takeaway: A pricey camera with more megapixels doesn’t make you a better photographer — just one who dabbles in higher resolution.
+The takeaway: A pricey camera with more megapixels doesn’t make you a better photographer, just someone who dabbles in higher resolution.
 But there’s more to photography gear than a good camera and a lens.
 In fact, some of the best pieces of photography gear aren’t specific to photography at all — and aren’t very expensive, either.

-Gaffer’s tape offers infinite uses in the photography world.
+Gaffer’s tape offers infinite uses in the photography world — it’s the photographer’s duct tape, but better.
 It can be used to hold backdrops in place, modify lights, hold flash gels, and attach lights to small props, just to name a few.
 And unlike duct tape, it doesn’t leave a sticky residue, meaning you can actually stick it on your pricey camera.

 To get some effective pointers, we went straight to professional working photographers.